 Welcome to Perry County

 One of my earliest goals was to clean up Perry County so that visitors and citizens alike could enjoy the beauty of our communities.
-In addition to the annual county-wide cleanup, we added several mini-cleanup days across the county.
-We have also provided opportunities for citizens to get rid of electronic waste and even hazardous waste.
-We've opened the Perry County Garage to weekday drop-offs for waste items that are too large to be picked up on sanitation routes.
-Whether you live within the city limits or out in the county, by just providing proof of your paid garbage service, citizens can get rid of trash items too large for normal route pickups.
+Instead of an annual county-wide spring cleanup, we opened the Perry County Garage to weekday drop offs for waste items that are too large to be picked up on sanitation routes.
+Whether you live within the city limits or out in the county, by just providing proof of your paid garbage service, citizens can get rid of large trash items at their convenience and free of charge.
+We have also provided opportunities for citizens to get rid of electronic items and even hazardous waste.

 Contact Information